 A few main challenges can crop up during the design stage.
 These include:

 - Inconsistencies in measurements across different types of blueprints.
 Your architect will need to make these measurements again to solve for discrepancies;

 - Over or Under-Estimation—you make money by providing accurate estimates using various tools.
 However, this estimate is just that – an estimate – and can be under or over based on factors outside of your control, like material price changes.
 More on this later;

-- Misreading of blueprints by other subcontractors who will do work based on those designs.
-Electricians and home builders sometimes misread each other’s design plans;
+- Misreading of blueprints by other tradesmen who will do work based on those designs.
+Electricians and builders sometimes misread each other’s design plans;

 - Structural design errors crop up due to misreading or misinterpreting (sometimes) vague building code language.
 Consult your planning phase team and the town or city building code department if this becomes a problem.